allenkays/Portfolio-setup-and-mobile-first/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project can give me a star for this repo.
+If you like this project feel free to give a star and follow on github

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Ajrass and May for their immense support
+I would like to thank @tajemouti and @ariful04 for their immense support and guidance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>